fjvallarino/monomer/README.md

 ## Objectives

-- It should be easy to use, in particular for newcomers
+- It should be easy to use
 - It should be possible to extend it with custom widgets
 - It should work on Windows, Linux and macOS
 - It should have good documentation